Mercury13/unicodia-sesh/README.md

 # What makes UnicodiaSesh so special?

-**Coverage.** The initial version covered 2930/3995 of block A. By the time of writing, it covers 3320 characters from block A, and the main block is steadily marching to 1072/1072.
+📈 **Coverage.** The initial version covered 2930/3995 of block A. By the time of writing, it covers 3320 characters from block A, and the main block is steadily marching to 1072/1072.

-**Consistency.** It was not the strength of JSesh.
+👥 **Consistency.** It was not the strength of JSesh.
 One example: all open booths O22 now have the same style.

-**Counting marks.** All counting marks are done from scratch, only the biggest have a separate style.
+🔢 **Counting marks.** All counting marks are done from scratch, only the biggest (e.g. 9 flowers) have a separate style.

-**Beauty.** It’s actually the strength of JSesh, but the real beauty is in extensions, and I scour through them manually.
+💄 **Beauty.** It’s actually the strength of JSesh, but the real beauty is in extensions, and I scour through them manually.

 # Roadmap